Religion Act 1592: Subsequent developments

-Towards the end of 1680, during the Exclusion Crisis, Parliament passed a Bill for repealing the Act.
+Towards the end of 1680, during the Exclusion Crisis, Parliament passed a Bill for repealing the act.
 However, on the day of the proroguing of Parliament (10 January 1681), when the Bill ought to have been presented to Charles II to sign, he instructed the Clerk of the Crown to withdraw the Bill.

 As late as 1683 the act was being used against a Quaker meeting in 'Gratious' Street (Gracechurch Street), London.

+The whole act was repealed by section 1 of the Roman Catholics Act 1844 (7 & 8 Vict. c.
+102).